Skip to main content

 Please note that you cannot join multiple sources of data when segmenting with this option.

-Please note that when creating a segment, some fields may be unavailable if they are not part of a mapped table that has been selected already.
+Please note that when creating a segment, some fields may be unavailable if they are not part of a mapped table that has already been selected.

-3. Once the criteria are established, ZMP can run counts for the segment.
+3. Once the criteria are established, review the Results Preview panel to validate the returned records.
+When you are satisfied with the audience definition, run counts for the segment.
 Remember that the count is in terms of rows, not people.

 In some cases, the numbers may be the same, but it is important to learn that, depending on how the data is structured, we may be returning duplicate rows for the same user_id.